SparkPost/support-docs/content/analyst/inbox-and-design-tracker/getting-started-with-alerts.md

 	+ We recommend creating an alert for both Gmail and Outlook (or any other ISP you want to closely watch)
 	+ The "Minimum campaign volume" looks at the number of panelists detected on a campaign for a specific ISP ***if*** one is set.

 		- If you average a large amount of panelists on most of your campaigns, you may want to increase this minimum threshold to a larger value.
-Here's a [video](https://youtu.be/y4wTV0E_lmY) how to check your average panel distribution

 ![](media/getting_started_with_alerts/image_3.png)